Opening Reception: Friday, January 26, 2018, 6–9pm

 Dumbo, Brooklyn, NY 11201

 Blas’s work could not be more urgent in questioning the troubling economic and power structures currently reshaping the internet amidst the controversial net neutrality repeal in the United States by the FCC.
-A “neutral” network during the 1980s and 90s, the internet is fast becoming the principle instrument of accelerated capitalism, surveillance and control: an infrastructure that it is increasingly difficult to imagine an outside of or alternative to.
-Counter to this, Contra-Internet appropriates queer and feminist approaches to technology and science fiction to reanimate the network’s more progressive past and speculate about forms of resistance to the internet of the present and near future.
+A “neutral” network during the 1980s and 90s, the internet has fast become the principle instrument of accelerated capitalism, surveillance and control: an infrastructure that it is increasingly difficult to imagine an outside of or alternative to.
+Counter to this, Contra-Internet appropriates queer and feminist approaches to technology and science fiction to reanimate the network’s more progressive past and speculate about forms of resistance to the internet of the present and future.

-Roughly based on the opening sequence of British filmmaker Derek Jarman’s seminal 1978 queer punk film Jubilee, Blas’s Jubilee 2033 (2017), starring Susanne Sachsse and transgender performance artist and Guggenheim Fellowship awardee Cassils, is set in the Silicon Valley of 2033.
+Roughly based on the opening sequence of British filmmaker Derek Jarman’s seminal 1978 queer punk film Jubilee, Blas’s Jubilee 2033 (2017), starring Queer Icon Award winner Susanne Sachsse and transgender performance artist and Guggenheim Fellowship awardee Cassils, is set in the Silicon Valley of 2033.
 Known as the Silicon Zone, it is the imagined future of novelist and philosopher Ayn Rand’s early thought, as advanced in her novels The Fountainhead (1943) and Atlas Shrugged (1957).
-Following decades of deregulation, the internet has become an omnipotent ‘internet of things’, defined by the principles of self-interest and laissez-faire that underpin Rand’s philosophy of Objectivism.
+Following decades of deregulation, the internet has become an omnipotent “internet of things,” defined by the principles of self-interest and laissez-faire that underpin Rand’s philosophy of Objectivism.

-This has given rise to an oppressive, neo-neoliberal, supra-state monopoly that polices the internet, which is indistinguishable from the world as everything falls apart.
-Flames encircle ransacked office buildings, riots abound, and the corpses of dead techies litter the streets.
+The film imagines an oppressive, neo-neoliberal, supra-state monopoly that polices the internet, which is indistinguishable from the world as everything falls apart.
+Flames encircle ransacked office buildings, riots abound, and the corpses of techies litter the streets.
 In the shadows of a vacant office building, however, the so-called anti-campus rises up.
-Led by their AI prophet Nootropix, eager students are taught history, politics, art and counter-infrastructure after the collapse of the internet.
+Led by their artificial intelligence prophet Nootropix, eager students are taught history, art, and counter-infrastructure after the collapse internet.
 It is a philosophy against the legacy of Rand: contra-objectivism, contra-Californian ideology, contra-sexual, contra-internet.